 Abstract

-Background: During the COVID-19 pandemic reduction on the utilization of healthcare services are reported in different contexts.
-Nevertheless, studies have not explored specifically gender disparities on access to healthcare in the context of covid-19.
-Methods: To evaluate gender disparities in access to medical in Chile we conducted an interrupted time series design using a segmented regression.
+Background: During the COVID-19 pandemic, reductions in healthcare utilization are reported in different contexts.
+Nevertheless, studies have not explored specifically gender disparities in access to healthcare in the context of covid-19.
+Methods: To evaluate gender disparities in access to medical in Chile we conducted an interrupted time series design using segmented regression.
 The outcome variable was the number of weekly confirmed cases of a set of oncologic and cardiovascular time-sensitive conditions at a national level.
-The series contained data from week 1 to 39 for 2017 to 2020.
-Intervention period started at week 12.
+The series contained data from weeks 1 to 39 for 2017 to 2020.
+The intervention period started at week 12.
 We selected this period because preventive interventions, such as school closures or teleworking, were implemented at this point.
-We estimated level effect using a dummy variable indicating the intervention period and slope effect using a continuous variable from week 12 to 39.
-To test heterogeneity by sex and age-group, we conducted stratified analysis.
+We estimated the level effect using a dummy variable indicating the intervention period and slope effect using a continuous variable from weeks 12 to 39.
+To test heterogeneity by sex and age group, we conducted a stratified analysis.
 Results: We observed a sizable reduction in access to care with a slowly recovery for oncologic (level effect 0,323; 95% CI 0,291-0,359; slope effect 1,022; 95% CI 1,016-1,028) and cardiovascular diseases (level effect 0,586; 95% CI 0,564-0,609; slope effect 1,009; 95% CI 1,007-1,011).
 Greater reduction occurred in women compared to men, particularly marked on myocardial infarction (level effect 0,595; 95% CI 0,566-0,627 versus 0,532; 95% CI 0,502-0,564) and colorectal cancer (level effect 0,295; 95% CI 0,248-0,35 versus 0,19; 95% CI 0,159-0,228).
 Compared to men, a greater absolute reduction was observed in women for oncologic diseases, excluding sex-specific cancer, (1.352; 95% CI 743-1.961) and cardiovascular diseases (1.268; 95% CI 946-1.590).
-Conclusion: We confirmed a large drop in new diagnosis for time-sensitive conditions during the COVID-19 pandemic in Chile.
+Conclusion: We confirmed a large drop in new diagnoses for time-sensitive conditions during the COVID-19 pandemic in Chile.
 This reduction was greater for women.
 Our findings should alert policy-makers about the urgent need to integrate a gender perspective into the pandemic response.

 Keywords: Gender, Pandemics, Health Services Accessibility